-Donations to help with the expenses of operating this web site and thus help others have free access to the Word of God may be made to us, but are not required.
-Please see http://MLJohnson.org/partner/ for more about that.
+Donations to help with the expenses of this project and thus help others have free access to the Word of God may be made to us, but are not required.
+Please see https://MLJohnson.org/partner/ if you are interested in helping to fund this work.